Solving Data-Driven Newsvendor Pricing Problems with Decision-Dependent Effect: Convergence Analysis of the AGD Algorithm

 \end{proposition}

 Proposition \ref{prop::converge-stationary} provides that the AGD algorithm converges to zero points of expected gradient.
-Notice that Proposition \ref{prop::converge-stationary} relies on Assumption \ref{assum::same-limit-range} and \ref{assum::bound}, which are strong conditions and may cause the algorithm fails to provide a good convergence rate.
-When the constant in these assumptions, such as $\Omega, L_4, L_5$ is large, the convergence will fail.
+Notice that Proposition \ref{prop::converge-stationary} relies on Assumptions \ref{assum::same-limit-range} and \ref{assum::bound}, which are strong conditions and may cause the algorithm fails to provide a good convergence rate.
+When the constants in these assumptions, such as $\Omega, L_4, L_5$ is large, the convergence will fail.
 Therefore, we then state the convergence result under armijo step size which require a milder condition.

-\begin{proposition}[Convergence under armijo step size] Under Assumption \ref{assum::switch-int}, \ref{assum::eps-sensitive} and \ref{assum::lip}(a), suppose the AGD algorithm adopts armijo step size with $\sigma$, and the sample size $N$ is sufficiently large, then any limit point $\bar x$ of the sequence generated by AGD algorithm has a bounded gradient expectation.
+\begin{proposition}[Convergence under armijo step size] Under Assumptions \ref{assum::switch-int}, \ref{assum::eps-sensitive} and \ref{assum::lip}(a), suppose the AGD algorithm adopts armijo step size with $\sigma$, and the sample size $N$ is sufficiently large, then any limit point $\bar x$ of the sequence generated by AGD algorithm has a bounded gradient expectation.

 \end{proposition}